tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/2/LessonPlan.md

 * Today's class is a quantum leap for students since they will move beyond the basics of Pandas to start learning some advance concepts to be used on risk analysis use cases.

-* This class introduces new financial concepts and how they can be coded and applied using Pandas, so spend enough time to understand them.
-Many of these will be foreign for some students.
-It is important that students are able to understand what they're doing and why they are doing it, from a financial point of view.
-Prepare by running the code examples before class.
+* Since this class introduces new financial concepts and how they can be coded and applied using Pandas, it is important to spend time preparing and running the code examples before class.
+As you prepare, be sure you are able to help students articulate what they are doing and why they are doing it, from a financial point of view.
+This is especially true for the standard deviation and sharpe ratio activities.
+Students will need clear explanation of these financial/statistical concepts.

 * Using `MultiIndex` and `groupby()` on Pandas is not trivial.
 Students will learn these concepts on a practical way by analyzing crypto currencies and stock exchange data, so make sure to underscore and reiterate how Pandas is lessening the burden of analysis by providing financial functions.
+For example, instead of having to organize two years worth of daily returns data for each cryptocurrency in an Excel file just to calculate the average, the `groupby` function can automatically consolidate the data so that an average can be calculated.
+Similarly, instead of being burdened with having to create a `groupby` function themselves, students get to use the Pandas function for free.

-* Multi-indexing and grouping are pretty abstract concepts without visual representation.
-When discussing these two concepts, make sure visuals are available so that students can negotiate the conceptual information with the visual representation.
+* The grouping and multi-indexing modules are pretty abstract concepts and are sometimes difficult to understand without visual representation.
+When reviewing these modules, make sure to present the slides before completing the demo so that students can absorb the conceptual information with the visual representation.

 Be sure to set the pace for the class.
 Encourage students to attend office hours if they feel lost or stuck.
 Also encourage students to work with partners.